OBJECTIVE AND SCOPE

 WHEN WOULD WE USE YOUR PERSONAL INFORMATION WITHOUT YOUR CONSENT?

-Please note that there are circumstances where the use and/or disclosure of Demographic Information and/or Personal Health Information may be justified or permitted or where LMC is obliged to disclose
+Please note that there are circumstances where the use and/or disclosure of Demographic Information and/or Personal Health Information may be justified or permitted or where LMC is obliged to disclose information without your consent.

 Circumstances under which your Personal Information may be used without your consent include (but not limited to):

 - planning or delivering programs or services;

-- risk management, error management or actvites to improve or maintain the quality of care of any related program or service;
+- risk management, error management or activites to improve or maintain the quality of care of any related program or service;

 - educating agents to provide health care;

 - research (provided that specific requirements and conditions are met);

 - obtaining payment or processing, monitoring, verifying or reimbursing health care claims;